cabooster/SRDTrans/README.md

 ## 💻 Train

 1. Data preparation

-    Download the demo data(.tif file) and put the noisy data and the clean data into datasets/noisy/ and  datasets/clean/, respectively.
+First, please delete the "__init__.py" file used for occupancy.
+Then, you can download the demo data(.tif file) and put the noisy data and the clean data into datasets/noisy/ and  datasets/clean/.

 2. Train